 BIOGRAPHY

 Dyani White Hawk is a multidisciplinary artist based in Minneapolis.
 Her practice, strongly rooted in painting and beadwork, extends into sculpture, installation, video, and performance, reflecting upon cross-cultural experiences through the amalgamation of influences from Lakota and Euro/American abstraction.
-White Hawk was featured in the 2022 Whitney Biennial and recent solo exhibitions Reflection at Various Small Fires, Los Angeles and Speaking to Relatives at the Museum of Contemporary Art Denver and Kemper Museum of Contemporary Art.
+A mid-career survey Dyani White Hawk: Love Language, co-organized by the Walker Art Center and Remai Modern, will open at Remai Modern on April 25, 2026.

 She has received awards from the Guggenheim Foundation, the MacArthur Foundation, Creative Capital, Anonymous Was a Woman, Academy of Arts and Letters, United States Artists, Joan Mitchell Foundation, Jerome Foundation, McKnight Foundation and Native Arts and Cultures Foundation.
 Her work is among many public and private collections.